 I was diagnosed with bipolar 1 disorder at age 23 and prescribed heavy doses of meds for it.
 The surprising thing was, the meds worked for me.

 I went to a workshop on meditation a few years later.
 The workshop was taught by a psychic.
 I was in awe of her and her abilities and so it was a shock when she seemed to take a special interest in me.
-I had never had anyone tell me I was special, myself, and definitely not gifted.
+I had never had anyone tell me I was special, myself, and not gifted.

 “You will go on to touch the lives of many many people, Taylor.”

 I went home that very day to practice and it was just like when I was a kid again with my artwork.
 I was accurate with this.
 This meant I had purpose somehow.
-I didn’t know how yet, but all the thoughts I had been having about doing drugs those past couple of days melted away in an instant…
+I didn’t know how yet, but all the thoughts I had been having about doing drugs that past couple of days melted away in an instant…

 His name was Bob, and Bob was black.
 He was my spirit guide, and he was here to help.
 He wasn’t alone though.
 Over the coming months, hundreds of spirits showed up to see what they called “new light.”
 Anyway, the fact was, I had a lot of faith and I had seen these things before my very eyes that confirmed what I was seeing and feeling in meditation.